Orange Polska

-Orange Polska (formerly Telekomunikacja Polska) is a Polish telecommunications provider established in December 1991.
+Orange Polska SA (formerly Telekomunikacja Polska) is a Polish telecommunications provider established in December 1991.
 It is a public company traded on the Warsaw Stock Exchange, with a controlling stake owned by Orange S.A., the latter controlling over 50% of this stake by 2002.
-It operates the following services: PSTN, ISDN, GSM 900/1800 network, ADSL, IDSL, Frame Relay, ATM and Inmarsat.
+It operates the following services: PSTN, ISDN, GSM 900/1800 network (+ 3G UMTS, 4G LTE and 5G NR), ADSL, IDSL, FTTH fibre Internet, Frame Relay, ATM and Inmarsat.